el-vida/NoisyNeuroSIM/README.md

 a) r_wlm_usage -q --> checking monthly or yearly core hour usage of RWTH cluster!

 ## 5. NeuroSIM - How it works

+For this, please refer to the NeuroSIM manual.

 ------------------------------------------------------------------------------------------------------------------------------------------------